Personalize your education by choosing from unique certificate tracks within our program while you continue to work.

 After certificate completion, you may decide you are interested in the full Master of Human Resources and Industrial Relations (MHRIR) program.
 If you have received at least one certificate, you are able to apply for the online master’s program and petition to have your credits transferred.

-Each certificate program track takes approximately 7 months to complete.
+Each certificate program track takes approximately seven months to complete.

 For more information or questions, please email Eden Haycraft Smothers, Director of Online Graduate Programs.